How to choose the best roof lantern for your conservatory

 Roof pitch and installation requirements

-Pitch angles affect both aesthetics and performance.
+Pitch angles affect both aesthetics and performance, especially in the context of historical preservation.
 A 20-degree pitch provides excellent light penetration for most applications, whilst 35-degree pitches work better on smaller roofs where you need to maximise light from a compact footprint.

 Building regulations compliance is essential – your installer should handle this, but always confirm they’re properly qualified and registered with relevant authorities like FENSA.